Creating Your Own Blue Zones & Living To 100

 Establish your own health zone

 By staying mindful of some key longevity principles of living, and finding your fit when it comes to a healthy lifestyle, you can make it your own and enjoy better health and longevity.
-Make sure to find like-minded people who enjoy the same kind of lifestyle, with whom you can spend time cooking, exercising and socializing.
+Make sure to find like-minded people who enjoy the same kind of lifestyle.
+People with whom you can spend time cooking, exercising and socializing.
 A healthy lifestyle is meant to be shared.
 Once you know how enjoyable it is to live healthily, you will never want to have it any other way.

 If you’d like to find out more about the principles practiced in Blue Zones, click here.